openstack-archive/tripleo-docs/deploy-guide/source/features/tls-introduction.rst

     /etc/pki/pki-tomcat/ca/CS.cfg
     systemctl restart ipa

-Finally, if your IPA server is not at 4.8.5 or higher, you will need to add an ACL to allow for the proper generation of certificates with a IP SAN.::
+If your IPA server is not at 4.8.5 or higher, you will need to add an ACL to allow for the proper generation of certificates with a IP SAN.::

     cat << EOF | ldapmodify -x -D "cn=Directory Manager" -w $DIRECTORY_MANAGER_PASSWORD